-- 1. A Bachelor of Science degree from a nursing school which is not accredited by a national accrediting organization. - 2.
-A grade point average below 3.0 on a 4.0-point system for the last 60 hours of the BSN program. - 3.
+- 1. A grade point average below 3.0 on a 4.0-point system for the last 60 hours of the BSN program. - 2.
 A student admitted conditionally will convert to full admission status upon successful completion of the first nine (9) semester hours with a grade of "B" or better.
 A student failing to meet this requirement may not be allowed to progress.